 Key areas of focus

 It will come as no surprise that the two biggest areas I wanted to focus on to have a serious evaluation were setter and middle hitter.
 I haven’t seen too many situations where identifying OHs and OPPs, along with a libero, is a major challenge.

-In the men’s case we have two guys back who set last year.
+In the men’s case we had two guys back who set the year before.
 In an ideal world we’d probably want a new setter coming in, but we could get along without one.
-Only one of our primary MBs from last year returns, maybe with one other, so that is really an area in need of new bodies.
-In the women’s case we lost all of our setters and primary middle players from last year.
-We have one returner who could set and one who could play MB, but we’re probably best if they didn’t have to.
+Only one of our primary MBs returned from the year before – maybe with one other – so that was really an area in need of new bodies.
+In the women’s case we lost all of our setters and primary middle players.
+We had one returner who could set and one who could play MB, but we were probably best if they didn’t have to.